zefoy/work-for-us/README.md

 ![alt text](http://cases.zef.fi/zef/rekry/10546957_1438119443130144_1107337977_n.jpg "We haz knowledge!")

 ## What you’ll do
-Seriously, I have no slightest idea.
-I’m just a poor copywriter who doesn’t understand a thing about all these terms, so I’ll just vomit these words here: UI, Javascript, Enyo, NodeJS, HTML5 and CSS.
+You will be involved into development of world class SaaS product with use of latest technologies, such as : Javascript, Angular2, NodeJS, Java, Google Cloud Platform, HTML5 and CSS.

 ## What we’ll offer
 * Great chances to improve your skills